Beard oil is by and far one of the most straightforward grooming products you can make at home.

 Yeah, if there is anything about essential oils, it’s that they are unequivocally the life of the ‘stache wax party.

-Always derived naturally from all sorts of botanical sources, essential oils play a key role in delivering a terrific scent in the final product.
+Always derived naturally from botanical sources, essential oils play a key role in delivering a terrific scent in the final product.

 Now, a word of caution: